dell/cosi/README.md

 COSI Driver is part of the [CSM (Container Storage Modules)](https://github.com/dell/csm) open-source suite of Kubernetes storage enablers for Dell products.
 COSI Driver is a Container Object Storage Interface (COSI) driver that provides support for provisioning persistent storage using Dell storage array.

 <!-- It supports CSI specification version 1.5. -->

+This project may be compiled as a stand-alone binary using Golang that, when run, provides a valid COSI endpoint.
+It also can be used as a precompiled container image.

 ## Table of Contents